zio/zio/docs/datatypes/concurrency/hub.md

 title:  "Hub"
 ---

-A `Hub[A]` is an asynchronous message hub.
-Publishers can publish messages of type `A` to the hub and subscribers can subscribe to receive messages of type `A` from the hub.
+A `Hub` is an asynchronous message hub.
+Publishers can publish messages to the hub and subscribers can subscribe to receive messagesfrom the hub.

 Unlike a `Queue`, where each value offered to the queue can be taken by _one_ taker, each value published to a hub can be received by _all_ subscribers.
 Whereas a `Queue` represents the optimal solution to the problem of how to _distribute_ values, a `Hub` represents the optimal solution to the problem of how to _broadcast_ them.